GAIGResearch/Stratega/docs/tutorials/firstStepsPython/index.rst

     config_agents = stratega.generate_agents(config)

-The last step is to call the *play* method of the the GameRunner and  pass a list of agents with a seed to intialize them.
+The last step is to call the *play* method of the the GameRunner and  pass a list of agents with a seed to intialize them and a window resolution.

 .. code-block:: python

+    resolution=stratega.Vector2f(1920,1080)
-    runner.play(config_agents, 0)
+    runner.play(config_agents, resolution, 0)

 The complete GUI call would looks as follows: